Terminology

 A field that can be used to track the progression of event time in a pipeline.

-When working with multiple streams of data, it is common for data to arrive out of order.
+When working with multiple streams of data, it’s common for data to arrive out of order.
 For example, events may arrive with a timestamp indicating that they occurred in the past.
 Watermarks are used to track the progress of time in a stream, and to signal when all records with a timestamp earlier than the watermark have arrived.

 See Manage schemas for information about how to specify a watermark.